havatv/qgismultidistancebufferplugin/help/source/index.rst

 set to not only use selected features.
 The user can modify this behaviour with the checkbox.

+Three approaches to buffering are offered by the plugin.

+* *Standard*.
+Will use five segments to represent a quarter circle for the buffer geometries in the result dataset.

+* *Segments to approximate*.
+The user specifies the number of segments to use for a quarter circle.

+* *Maximum deviation*.
+The user specifies the maximum radial deviation from the specified buffer distances.
+  The number of segments per quarter circle will be calculated based on the buffer distance, and will increase with increasing buffer distances.

 Implementation
 ==================

-Buffers for all the distances are created using the *buffer* function of *QgsGeometryAnalyzer*.
+With the *standard* approach, buffers for all the distances are created using the *buffer* function of *QgsGeometryAnalyzer*.
+The *buffer* function of *QgsGeometryAnalyzer* does not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), so the default of 5 segments has to be used.

+For the other two approaches, the buffer function of *QgsGeometry* is used, and the resulting geometries are combined using the *dissolve* function of *QgsGeometryAnalyzer*.

-The *buffer* function of *QgsGeometryAnalyzer* function does not support memory layers as output, so a temporary (using the Python *tempfile* module) *Shapefile format* dataset is created for each buffer distance.
+The *buffer* and *dissolve* functions of *QgsGeometryAnalyzer* do not support memory layers as output, so a temporary (using the Python *tempfile* module) *Shapefile format* dataset is created for each buffer distance.
-The temporary datasets are deleted later.
+The temporary datasets are later deleted.

-The *buffer* function of *QgsGeometryAnalyzer* does not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), so this is not available to the user.

 The buffers are combined to form the multi-distance buffer using the *symDifference* function of *QgsGeometry*.